brumar/jbsays/README.md

 - **Influence Before Territory**: Like in the game of Go, focus first on building influence (high-level organization) and let territory (specific implementation) emerge naturally.

-- **Minimal Constraints**: Limited turns per session and freedom within a sandboxed environment allow for more organic development.
+- **Minimal Constraints**: Limited turns per session (default max is now 15) and freedom within a sandboxed environment allow for more organic development.

 For more details on this approach, see [philosophy.md](philosophy.md).